Magnetic field spreading from stellar and galactic dynamos into the exterior: Introduction

-It is useful to represent the resulting magnetic field as a multipole expansion with terms proportional to $Y_\ell^m(\theta,\phi)$, where $\ell$ and $m$ are the spherical harmonic degree and order, respectively.
-For a vacuum, the magnetic field decays with radius $r$ like $r^{-(\ell+2)}$.
-The lowest multiple is the dipole with $\ell=1$, so the field decays like $r^{-3}$, while for a quadrupole, $\ell=2$, so the field decays like $r^{-4}$.
-In an electrically conducting environment, magnetic fields are expected to be close to force-free and can then decay differently.
+It is useful to represent the resulting magnetic field as a multipole expansion with terms proportional to spherical harmonics $Y_\ell^m(\theta,\phi)$, where $\ell$ and $m$ are the spherical harmonic degree and order, respectively.
+For a vacuum, the magnetic field decays with radius $r$ as $r^{-(\ell+2)}$.
+The lowest multiple is the dipole with $\ell=1$, for which the field decays as $r^{-3}$, while for a quadrupole, $\ell=2$, it decays as $r^{-4}$.
+In an electrically conducting environment, magnetic fields are expected to be close to force-free and can therefore decay differently.
 If the gas pressure is negligible, force-free magnetic fields obey $\meanJJ\times\meanBB=0$, i.e., the current density $\meanJJ=\nab\times\meanBB/\mu_0$ with $\mu_0$ being the vacuum permeability, is parallel to $\meanBB$.
-This means that $\nab\times\meanBB=\alpha_\mathrm{ff}\meanBB$, where $\alpha_\mathrm{ff}$ is a coefficient that must be constant along the magnetic field line, but it can vary perpendicular to it \citep{Priest}.
+This means that $\nab\times\meanBB=\alpha_\mathrm{ff}\meanBB$, where $\alpha_\mathrm{ff}$ is a coefficient that is constant along magnetic field lines, but may vary perpendicular to them \citep{Priest}.

 To explain the toroidal magnetic fields observed around solar-type stars, \cite{Bonanno16} and \cite{Bonanno+DelSordo17} considered force-free magnetic fields in mean-field dynamo exteriors.
-They assumed the coronal magnetic field of those stars to be harmonic, but they did not consider the question how such magnetic field configurations can be achieved in a finite time.
-Here, we show that such fields can only be produced within a slowly expanding, but finite magnetosphere around the dynamo.
-This also has applications to galactic dynamos and the question whether such magnetic fields can explain the magnetic field in the voids between galaxy clusters \citep{Garg+25, Seller+Sigl2025, Ghosh+25}.
+They assumed the coronal magnetic field of those stars to be harmonic, but did not address how such configurations can be achieved on finite timescales.
+Here, we show that such fields can only be produced within a finite but slowly expanding magnetosphere around the dynamo.
+This also has implications for galactic dynamos and for the question whether such configurations can explain the magnetic fields in the voids between galaxy clusters \citep{Garg+25, Seller+Sigl2025, Ghosh+25}.

+\cite{Ghosh+25} showed that the growth of the magnetosphere changes from ballistic to diffusive once the dynamo saturates.
+They also demonstrated that a quadrupolar magnetic field in the magnetosphere decays with radius $r$ only as $r^{-2}$, which is slower than the $r^{-3}$ decay of a dipolar field---both in a vacuum and in a conducting exterior.
+Here, we present a detailed analysis of these empirical findings and elucidate the origin of the slow radial decay for quadrupolar fields.
+In particular, we explore the vacuum limit considered by \cite{Garg+25}, and compute the resulting synchrotron emission from our quadrupolar field.

+In \Sec{Model}, we present the details of our model, allowing for different profiles of the effective magnetic diffusivity, as well as feedback from mean flows and, in some cases, the effects of a finite speed of light.
+Our results on the establishment of a time-dependent magnetosphere are presented in \Sec{Results}.
+In \Sec{Observational}, we discuss new observational constraints in terms of synchrotron radio emission, which go beyond the rotation measure diagnostics presented in \cite{Ghosh+25}.
+Finally, we conclude in \Sec{Conclusions}.